Rajpratik71/linux-manPages/msgmerge.md

        --suffix=SUFFIX
               override the usual backup suffix

        The version control method may be selected via the --backup option or through the VERSION_CONTROL environment variable.
-Here are the val‐
+Here are the values:
-       ues:

        none, off
               never make backups (even if --backup is given)